JPMorgan Chase & Co at Sanford C Bernstein Strategic Decisions C

 John Eamon McDonald - Autonomous Research LLP - Senior Analyst Large-cap Banks

-A few housekeeping items.
-You can submit and vote on questions on the Pigeonhole link that's on the left side of your video.
-And also please participate in the Procensus poll that we're doing about this chat and about JPMorgan shares as well, and that's also on the left side of your video.

-Daniel, I know it's late in London.
-So thank you for joining at this time.
-You'd never know it's almost 10:00 p.m.
-You look like you're ready to start your day there.
-So thank you for joining us.

-Daniel Eduardo Pinto - JPMorgan Chase & Co. - Co-President, Co-COO & CEO of Corporate & Investment Bank
+Gordon A. Smith - JPMorgan Chase & Co. - Co-President, COO and CEO of Consumer & Community Banking

-No, John, thank you for inviting me to your conference.
-It's a pleasure to be here.

-JPMorgan Chase & Co at Sanford C Bernstein Strategic Decisions Conference Transcript
+JPMorgan Chase & Co at Sanford C Bernstein Strategic Decisions Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis